directdemocracy-vote/judge/httpdocs/test/simulation.md

 However, it may be necessary to adjust the constants used in the calculation of the different probabilities.

 ### Events not simulated
-Some kind of events are simulated right now:
+Some categories of events are not simulated right now:
   - Revocation of a citizen: can happen if someone moves, or if he uninstalls the application.
   - Revocation of an endorsement: can happened if one end of the link is revoked, but someone can also manually revoke a link for a personal reason.
   - Renewal of an endorsements: the time since a endorsements has been created play a role in the weight of the endorsement.
 After one year, the weight will begin to decrease to reach zero around three years.
 So citizens are expected to renew their endorsements every one or two years.

-Even so those events are run simulated, it would be possible to add them.
+Even so those events are not simulated, it would be possible to add them.